 Facts and Awards

 San José Public Library (SJPL), located in Silicon Valley, is the largest public library system between San Francisco and Los Angeles.
-Serving a culturally diverse population of nearly 959,000 in the country's 10th largest city, SJPL is one of the busiest library systems nationwide with an annual checkout rate of nearly 14 million items.
+Serving a culturally diverse population of over 1 million in the country's 10th largest city, SJPL is one of the busiest library systems nationwide with an annual checkout rate of nearly 14 million items.
 Award-winning staff strive to ensure library services reflect the city’s rich diversity and that every library customer’s experience is exceptional.
 SJPL is recognized for its innovation and leadership.
 It was named the 2004 Thomson Gale/Library Journal Library of the Year and received the 2011 National Medal for Museum and Library Service, the nation’s highest honor for a library.

 San José Public Library

 San José, CA 95112

 The Dr. Martin Luther King, Jr. Library and the San José Public Library system have received much recognition, including:

 - 2004 Library of the Year from Thomson Gale/Library Journal

 - 2004 Helen Putnam Award of Excellence from the League of California Cities

 - 2004 Circle of Excellence Silver Award from the Council for Advancement & Support for Education (CASE)

 - 2004 Honorable Mention from the American Institute of Architects, Santa Clara Valley Chapter (AIASCV)